-- Due to the unique nature of the project, the very large capital requirements, and long payout periods, UEA has concluded that it would not be possible to move ahead without certain forms of Government backup assistance. - .
-UEA has proposed that the Government: - Supply, at cost, essential components presently produced exclusively by the Government.
+Due to the unique nature of the project, the very large capital requirements, and long payout periods, UEA has concluded that it would not be possible to move ahead without certain forms of Government backup assistance.

-Supply the Government's gaseous diffusion technology and warrant its satisfactory operation.
+UEA has proposed that the Government:

-- Provide during first years of operation limited access to and from USG's stockpile of enriched material to balance significant start-up loading problems.
+- Supply, at cost, essential components presently produced exclusively by the Government. - produced exclusively by the Government.
+Supply the Government's gaseous diffusion technology and warrant its satisfactory operation. - Provide during first years of operation limited access to and from USG's stockpile of enriched material to balance significant start-up loading problems.